merigimenez/merigimenez/README.md

 - 📫 How to reach me **gimenezmarianae@gmail.com**

-- 📄 Know about my experiences I'm an engineer from another field, with a very engineer head, who loves codes.

 - ⚡ Fun fact **love languages, formula 1 and skydiving :)**

 <h3 align="left">Connect with me:</h3>